-For the moose in the lobby of the new Quad Commons Student Center at Saint Michael’s College, some days are better than others.
+For the moose in the lobby of the new Dion Family Student Center at Saint Michael’s College, some days are better than others.

 "Knightly the Moose," so named by Facilities Department chief Dave Cutler, is an animated creature that "lives" within a new "Energy Dashboard" on a big flat screen that hangs on the wall near Einstein's Bagels, monitoring campus electricity consumption.
 Knightly thrives or looks distressed based on real-time energy use as measured against pre-established optimal benchmarks for different times of the day or year.